facebook/folly/folly/futures/README.md

 The tradeoff is memory.
 Each continuation has a stack, and that stack is usually fixed-size and has to be big enough to support whatever ordinary computation you might want to do on it.
 So each living continuation requires a relatively large amount of memory.
 If you know the number of continuations will be small, this might be a good fit.
 In particular, it might be faster and the code might read cleaner.

-Wangle takes the middle road between callback hell and continuations, one which has been trodden and proved useful in other languages.
+Futures takes the middle road between callback hell and continuations, one which has been trodden and proved useful in other languages.
 It doesn't claim to be the best model for all situations.
 Use your tools wisely.